-This Section of the CID describes the procedures for capacity allocation by the Corridor One-Stop-Shop (C-OSS established by the Management Board (MB) of the Corridor consisting of the Infrastructure Managers (IMs) / Allocation Bodies (ABs) on the Corridor), planned Temporary Capacity Restrictions (TCRs), Traffic Management and Train Performance Management on the Corridors.
+This Section of the CID describes the procedures for capacity allocation by the C-OSS, planned Temporary Capacity Restrictions (TCRs), Traffic Management and Train Performance Management on the Corridor.

 All rules concerning applicants, the use of the C-OSS and its products - Pre-arranged Paths (PaPs) and Reserve Capacity (RC) - and how to order them are explained here.
-The processes, provisions and steps related to PaPs and RC refer to Regulation (EU) No. 913/2010 and are valid for all applicants.
+The processes, provisions and steps related to PaPs and RC refer to Regulation (EU)

+No. 913/2010 and are valid for all applicants.
 For all other issues, the relevant conditions presented in the Network Statements of the IMs/ABs concerned are applicable.

-Pilots are being conducted on parts of some RFCs to test the results of the RNE-FTE project 'Timetabling and Capacity Redesign (TTR).
+Pilots are being conducted on parts of some RFCs to test the results of the RNE-FTE project Redesign of the International Timetabling Process: 'TTR for Smart Capacity Management' (TTR).
 The lines concerned are the following:

-- > RFC Rhine-Alpine: Basel Mannheim Aachen - > RFC North Sea-Mediterranean: Amsterdam Paris - > RFC Atlantic: Mannheim Miranda de Ebro - > RFC Baltic-Adriatic: Breclav Tarvisio-B./Jesenice/Spielfeld (except for the line Villach-Jesenice, which is not part of RFC Baltic-Adriatic)
+- > RFC Rhine-Alpine: Basel Mannheim Aachen, - > RFC North Sea-Mediterranean: Amsterdam Paris. - > RFC Atlantic: Mannheim Miranda de Ebro. - > RFC Baltic-Adriatic: Břeclav Tarvisio-B./Jesenice/Spielfeld (except for the line Villach-Jesenice, which is not part of RFC Baltic-Adriatic).